Genealogy Guide for Ukraine: Ukrainian, Jewish, and Polish Roots

 Buildings

-Various Jewish communal and cultural sites, including orphanages, community centers, schools, and hospitals, were often preserved and continued functioning as state-run institutions after the war.
-Residential buildings in formerly Jewish areas of Lviv and Chernivtsi remain unchanged to this day.
-Some buildings have been remarkably preserved, with indentations in doorways where mezuzahs were once affixed by their Jewish owners.
-However, Jewish quarters in smaller towns of the former Russian Empire were often poorly constructed and largely replaced by newer developments after the war.
+Various Jewish communal and cultural sites, such as orphanages, community centers, schools, and hospitals, were often repurposed as state-run institutions after the war.
+In cities like Lviv and Chernivtsi, residential buildings in former Jewish neighborhoods remain largely unchanged.
+Some buildings are remarkably well-preserved, with indentations in doorways where mezuzahs were once affixed.

-Jewish Population of Western Ukraine
+The Jewish Population of Western Ukraine

 Finding Polish Roots in Ukraine